MitchelPaulin/LotteryTicketHypothesis/Notes/Lesson2.md

 ```

 The simplest and most often used way to get a prediction at the end just to make the largest probability value and say thats our prediction.
 You can often see this in python code as `np.argmax`.

+To make a model learn the math that goes on is referred to as stochastic gradient descent.
+This is a technique used to find the minium of a function with many inputs.
+The model makes a prediction and we look at the outputs, to calculate the error we take the root mean square error of the guess vs the actual answer and that gives us a measurement of how good the model if performing.
+Eventually the model can be tunned until it fits our data and we can make accurate predictions.

+### Vocabulary

+- Learning rate: A thing we multiply our gradient by to decide how much to update the weights by.

+- Epoch: One complete run through all of our data points (e.g. all of our images).
+So for non-stochastic gradient descent we just did, every single loop, we did the entire dataset.
+But if you've got a dataset with a thousand images and our mini-batch size is 100, then it would take you 10 iterations to see every image once.
+So that would be one epoch.
+Epochs are important because if you do lots of epochs, then you are looking at your images lots of times, so every time you see an image, there's a bigger chance of overfitting.
+So we generally don't want to do too many epochs.

+- Mini-batch: A random bunch of points that you use to update your weights.

+- SGD: Stochastic gradient descent using mini-batches.

+- Model / Architecture: They kind of mean the same thing.
+In this case, our architecture is [\vec{y} = X\vec{a}] ﹣ the architecture is the mathematical function that you're fitting the parameters to.
+And we're going to learn later today or next week what the mathematical function of things like ResNet34 actually is.
+But it's basically pretty much what you've just seen.
+It's a bunch of matrix products.

+- Parameters / Coefficients / Weights: Numbers that you are updating.

+- Loss function: The thing that's telling you how far away or how close you are to the correct answer.
+For classification problems, we use cross entropy loss, also known as negative log likelihood loss.
+This penalizes incorrect confident predictions, and correct unconfident predictions.